 In addition to the day-to-day imperatives of organizing, bargaining and servicing the membership, President Loeb believes that activism and involvement in the political arena is an essential component in the overall plan to best represent IATSE members.
 He believes that supporting legislation and the politicians who make workers’ rights a priority and, specifically, the interests of workers in entertainment and related industries, is paramount in providing security to IATSE families.
 Mr. Loeb holds the position of IATSE Political Action Committee Chairman.

-On the International front, Loeb serves on the World Executive Board of UNI Global Union and as 1st Vice President of UNI’s Media and Entertainment Industry (MEI) sector.
+On the International front, Loeb serves on the World Executive Board of UNI Global Union and in 2018 he was unanimously elected President of UNI’s Media and Entertainment Industry (MEI) sector.
 He also holds a seat on UNI MEI’s World Executive Committee and on December 9, 2010 he was elected as a Vice President of PANARTES, the sector’s regional branch for the Americas.

 Because of his belief in providing educational opportunities for the leadership of the IATSE and its local unions, in 2009 President Loeb established the IATSE’s Education Department and established programs such as LEAP, the Officer’s Institute, and established the first Training Trust for members of the union.